JPMorgan posts higher profit; shares dip on net interest income view

 JPMorgan's markets revenue dropped 14 percent to $3.22 billion, mostly due to fixed income trading.
 It was the first decline in five quarters.

-Wells Fargo & Co (WFC.N) and Citigroup Inc (C.N) also reported results on Friday.
+Wells Fargo & Co and Citigroup Inc also reported results on Friday.

 Reporting by Sweta Singh in Bengaluru and David Henry in New York; Editing by Jeffrey Benkoe and Bernard Orr